 Next, we need to create keyfile which is used to lock down the the tomb.
 Choose forge from the main menu and click OK.
 Enter passphrase twice.

-And, that’s all for now.
-I hope this helps.
-As far as I tested, Tomb is one of the useful tool ever I have used.
-It helps you to secure your secret files in an encrypted directory.
-Give it a try, you won’t be disappointed.
+As far as I tested, Tomb is one of the best tool to secure your secret files in an encrypted directory.
+Give it a try, you will not be disappointed.

 Thanks for stopping by!

 - Subscribe to our Email Newsletter : Sign Up Now

 - Support OSTechNix : Donate Via PayPal